totalspectrum/spin2cpp/README.md

 It has grown considerably past that now, and can perform conversions like:

   * Converting Spin code directly to PASM
+  * Converting BASIC to PASM (see basic.md for a description of the BASIC dialect used)
-  * Compiling a Spin program to executable binary (using PASM instructions, so *much* faster than ordinary Spin bytecodes, but also larger)
+  * Compiling a Spin or BASIC program to executable binary (using PASM instructions, so *much* faster than ordinary Spin bytecodes, but larger)
-  * Converting Spin to C++ or to plain C
+  * Converting Spin or BASIC to C++ or to plain C
   * Extracting the binary portion of a DAT section
   * Converting PASM style assembly in a DAT section to a GAS style .s file
   * Compiling Spin programs on a PC or other platform (with some programmer help)

 spin2cpp should be able to deal with any Spin program; please report any that it cannot convert.

-Along with spin2cpp there is a GUI program (spinconvert) which some users will find more comfortable.

 There is also an alternate front end `fastspin` which mimics the command line of the `openspin` compiler, but which produces LMM binaries instead